History of Thailand: Sakdina system

-Golden age
+European contact and commercial expansion

-In 1511 Duke Afonso de Albuquerque dispatched Duarte Fernandes as an envoy to the Ayutthaya Kingdom, known then to Europeans as the "Kingdom of Siam".
-This contact with the West during the 16th century led to a period of economic growth as lucrative trade routes were established.
+In 1511 Duke Afonso de Albuquerque sent Duarte Fernandes as envoy to the Ayutthaya Kingdom, known to Europeans as the "Kingdom of Siam".
+Fernandes was the first European to arrive formally in Siam and to establish diplomatic relations.
+Contact with the West in the 16th century opened lucrative trade routes and brought economic growth.
 Ayutthaya became one of the most prosperous cities in Southeast Asia.
 According to George Modelski, Ayutthaya is estimated to have been the largest city in the world in 1700 CE, with a population around one million.
 International trade flourished; the Dutch and Portuguese merchants were among the most active western foreigners in the kingdom together with the Chinese and Malayans.
 Luzones merchants and warriors from Luzon, the Philippines were also present.
 Philippines-Thailand relations already had precursors in that, Thailand often exported ceramics to several Filipino states as evidenced that when the Magellan expedition landed at the Cebu Rajahnate, they noted a Thai embassy to the king, Rajah Humabon.
 When the Spanish colonized the Philippines via Latin America, Spaniards and Mexicans joined the Filipinos in trading at Thailand.

 The Ayutthaya Period is known as the golden age of Thai literature, art and trade with the eastern and western world.
 The Ayutthaya period was also considered as "a golden age of medicine in Thailand" due to major progress in the field of medicine at that time.